AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

             ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3173559951/p46335.png)

         -   If the `options` configuration is available:
-            -   if the `single-request-reopen` option does not exist, append this option to the `options` configuration.
+            -   If the `single-request-reopen` option does not exist, append this option to the `options` configuration.
             -   If the `single-request-reopen` option exists, the script stops running and the DNS nameserver configuration does not change.

 ## Why does ECS disable virtual memory and leave swap partitions unconfigured by default?